ptv-logistics/xserverjs/premium-samples/poi-locator/README.md

 ```

 ### Find by Airline distance
 Now we want to get all Locations within a range "as the crow flies".
-For a horizon (defined in seconds) we calculate the range a pedestrian can move in meters, assuming he moves with a speed of 6 km/h.
-Now we calcalute the distance (with the Leaflet function ```latlng.distanceTo()```) for each POI from our source and return all POIs those distances are within the range.
+For a horizon (defined in seconds) we calculate the range a car can drive in meters, assuming it drives with a speed of 120 km/h.
+Then we calcalute the distance (with the Leaflet function ```latlng.distanceTo()```) for each POI from our source and return all POIs whose distances are within the range.
 ```js
 function filterByAirline(latlng, hor) {
     var result = new Array();